Ireland AM

-Ireland AM is an Irish morning television show on Virgin Media One.
+Ireland AM (stylized as Ireland: am) is an Irish morning television show on Virgin Media One.
 It airs live every weekday from 07:00 to 10:00, and weekends from 9:00 to 12:00.
 The program features news, current affairs, weather updates, showbiz, fashion, beauty, food, health, home and garden.
 Its current weekday presenters are Alan Hughes, Muireann O'Connell and Tommy Bowe.

-The show is currently sponsored by Fairy, Febreze, Lenor, Ariel and Flash while the programme was previously sponsored by P&G, Unilever, Dolmio and Kellogg's.
+The show is currently sponsored by Fairy, Febreze, Lenor, Pantene, Ariel, Head & Shoulders, Always and Flash while the programme was previously sponsored by P&G, Unilever, Dolmio and Kellogg's.

 From late 2019 to March 2020, Ireland AM was the longest live breakfast programme in Europe in terms of broadcast length, airing for four hours from 07:00 until 11:00.

 As of 2021, Ireland AM is the only Irish breakfast programme currently airing.

 As part of a new daytime schedule line up, from Monday 7 October 2019 the programme was extended to 11:00 am on weekdays, with the weekend editions now rebranded as Ireland AM too.
 In March 2020 it reverted to airing till 10:00 am on weekdays.
 During the COVID-19 pandemic, Ireland AM began airing at the later time of 8 am but reverted to its original time of 7 am in September 2020.